 Focuses on developing knowledge and skills required to make defensible decisions necessary in educational settings.
-Emphasizes current research, best practices, and there connection to facilitating data-based decision making.
-Offered every fall.
+Emphasizes current research, best practices, and their connection to facilitating data-based decision making.

 SPED 595 Special Topics

 Topics are studied which are not assigned or covered in other courses in this department.
 Allows special offerings in special education according to student interest and/or need.
 Offered as needed.
 Repeatable.